Tuesday, April 9, 2013

 The smaller the aperture f-stop number, the more light you have so the faster your shutter speed can go (up to a point).
 The higher the ISO, then larger aperture f-stop numbers can numbers can be used and/or shutter speeds.
 Flashes are a bit of an exception to the rule, but generally speaking your take away here should be:

-• Large aperture f-stop number (i.e., f/22) means greater depth of field at the expense of light
+• Large f-stop number (i.e., f/22) means greater depth of field at the expense of light

-• Fast shutter speed (i.e., 1/125 sec for people, 1/200 sec+ for objects) means action freezing ability for sharp images (required for sports which sometimes needs 1/1000 to 1/2000+) at the expense of light (i.e. faster the speed, more ISO and/or smaller aperture needed)
+• Fast shutter speed (i.e., 1/125 sec for people, 1/250 sec+ for moving objects) means action freezing ability for sharp images.
+Sports is even more demanding because it often needs 1/1000 to 1/2000+ sec which comes at the expense of light (i.e. faster the speed, more ISO and/or smaller aperture needed).

-• Slow shutter speeds aren’t good for moving options, but with tripods can be used to keep ISO’s low for long exposures (i.e., seconds)
+• Slow shutter speeds aren’t good for moving objects, but with tripods they can be used to keep ISO’s low for long exposures (i.e., seconds) for pictures of static objects (i.e., landscapes)

 • Lower ISO means less noise but needs more light.
 Typically ISO 100 – 200 is the preferred ideal for minimal noise.

-• Higher ISO means more noise but more light for larger aperture f-stop numbers and faster shutter speeds
+• Higher ISO means more noise but more light for larger aperture f-stop numbers and/or faster shutter speeds

-So here’s the rub – if you want small aperture f-stop number lenses, or high ISO cameras that means money and that’s what’s needed to get the best indoor performance and it’s required for sports (especially at night).
+So here’s the rub – if you want small f-stop number lenses, or high ISO cameras that means money – that’s what’s needed to get the best indoor performance and it’s required for sports (especially at night).

 Canon EOS 5D Mark III